simongreenblatt/simongreenblatt.github.io/content/post/projects/index.md

 ![ ](structures.jpg)

 This **Java** library of over 30 data structures and algorithms demonstrates the importance of **algorithmic complexity** in relation to the choice of data structures.
-In it, I've coded linked list and array-based variations of stacks, queues, trees, lists, graphs, hash tables, and other structures.
+In it, I've coded linked-list and array-based variations of stacks, queues, trees, lists, graphs, hash tables, and other structures.
 I've also included implementations of related algorithms such as Quicksort, Breadth-first search, Dijkstra's Algorithm, tree traversal algorithms, and many others.
 This project was built using the principles of Object-Oriented Programming and does not rely on existing Java libraries.

 **Timeline:** January - May 2021
 **Technologies:** Java, Eclipse, Jenkins, GitHub